terminalcloud/apps/docs/zikula.md

 # **Zikula** Terminal.com Snapshot

-*OpenSource PHP application framework for your small to enterprise business or personal site.*
+*Open-source PHP extensible CMS for businesses and personal sites.*

 ---

 ## About Zikula

-**Zikula*** is an open source web application framework released under the GNU General Public License.
+**Zikula*** is an extensible open-source CMS released under the GNU General Public License.
 It can be used to develop robust, secure, interactive and editable websites and web based applications.
-Zikula is written in object oriented PHP and it is fully modular.
+Zikula is written in object-oriented PHP and is fully modular.

 ---

 ## Main Features

-- Separation of Content and layout with a templating engine.
+- Separation of content and layout with a templating engine.
-- Flexible Theme system.
+- Flexible theme system.
 - WYSIWYG editors included.
 - ModuleStudio development environment for fast module creation.
-- Flexible Document Creator.
+- Flexible document creator.
-- Built in caching.
+- Built-in caching.

 ---